Topic-specific policies 12/11: concluding the series

 When published early next year, ISO/IEC 27002 will have about 150 pages on hundreds of individual controls (since, although there are just 93 clauses, numerous 'atomic controls' are mentioned in the details within each clause).
 Having covered about half a page and just part of one clause here, I could blog away merrily about the remainder in a similar vein for the next few years ... but I have neither the time or inclination to do so.

 I firmly believe the ISO27k standards are worth studying, interpreting, contemplating and adopting sensibly, in whatever ways best align with your business and information risk/security situation: mere compliance, especially at a superficial level (such as having just those 12 policies), may be simple but is almost certainly sub-optimal.
-You'd be wasting value.
+You'd be missing out on added value.

 Talking of which, having provided links in the blog to individual policy templates corresponding to the examples, we offer many more through SecAware.com, including a full set of 80.
 The SecAware policy suite encourages you to take a comprehensive, business-oriented, coherent and integrated approach to your information security policies, as described here in the blog.
-Best of all, the policy suite is currently on sale at half price.
+Best of all, the complete policy suite is available as a package deal at half price.

 Just to be clear, these are generic templates, the building blocks from which you can easily construct custom policies.
 You probably don't need all 80, at least not yet, but starting out with a complete set of templates, all written to the same consistently high standard by a single, competent and experienced professional author, sure beats the usual piecemeal approach caused by having whoever happens to be available draft additional policies as and when required.